SukkaW/react-compiler-webpack/README.md

 pnpm add -D react-compiler-webpack
 ```

 `react-compiler-webpack` has already declares `babel-plugin-react-compiler` as its peer dependency and it will be installed automatically when you install `react-compiler-webpack` with most package managers.
-But you can also explictly specify the version you like by manually install `babel-plugin-react-compiler` in your project:
+But you can also explictly specify the version you want to use by manually install `babel-plugin-react-compiler` in your project:

 ```bash
 # npm